Crimes of Extortion

 The crime is commonly linked with wire fraud or mail fraud claims.
 Extortion crimes can be prosecuted in Federal Court when the case involves an allegation that the defendant conveyed through interstate or foreign commerce a transmission or communication in furtherance of an extortion plot under 18 USC 875(b).

-Other types of extortion charges under Federal Law include an allegation under 18 USC 872.
-Under this type of extortion charge an employee or officer of the United States Government or one who poses as such can commit extortion and be sentenced to up to one year in prison.
-If the extortion involves an amount of more than $1,000 then the sentence can be up to three years in prison.
+Other extortion charges under Federal Law include an allegation under 18 USC 872.
+Under this type of extortion charge, an employee or officer of the United States Government or one who poses as such can commit extortion and be sentenced to up to one year in prison.
+If the extortion involves an amount of more than $1,000, the sentence can be up to three years in prison.

 Additional Resources